kotfire/vscode-php-add-property/README.md

 * `phpAddProperty.constructor.visibility.default`: Specifies the default constructor visibility
 * `phpAddProperty.constructor.breakIntoMultilineIfLengthExceeded.enabled`: Specifies whether to break the constructor into multiple lines if the given line length is exceeded
 * `phpAddProperty.constructor.breakIntoMultilineIfLengthExceeded.maxLineLength`: Specifies the maximum line length before using a multiline constructor
+* `phpAddProperty.showMessagesOnStatusBar`: Specifies whether to show messages on status bar instead of notification box